shivkumar98/OCP-Java-Examples/src/review_questions/chapter_8/attempt_2/README.md

 ❓

 ### My answer:
-* I think the code does compile!
-So that makes D and E false
+* If we pass in a directory, the directory itself will not be deleted
+* The code code could also throw a runtime exception if the file does not exist
-* A - I think this method can delete files within a directory, so true!
+* A - false
-* B - I'm not sure it can delete a directory tree, so false!
+* B - false
 * C - true
-* F - false
+* F - true
-* **A,C**❌❌❌❌❌
+* **C,F**
 <br>

-* CORRECT ANSWER: **C,F**
-* F is true as methods from the `File` class can throw exceptions such as a directory not existing!
 <hr>

 ## 🟨 Question 11 🟨
 ❓ Which of the following are methods available to instances of the `java.io.File` class?
 (Choose all that apply) ❓